StormJose/travel-list/README.md

-# React Travel List Application
+# Far Away: React Travel List Application

 ## Description
 Small React application developed to practice the concepts of state management.
 This was developed alongside Jonas Schmedtmann on his course: The Ultimate React Course: Redux and More.